History shows Snowden may face tough exile in Russia

 St Petersburg resident Yevgeny agreed.
 "The Americans have gone too far and someone should wipe their nose.
 The man stood for the truth, he told the world and we needed to protect him."

-Forty three percent of Russians back the plan to harbour Snowden while 29 percent are against, according to a survey published on Wednesday by independent pollster Levada.
+Forty three percent of Russians back the plan to harbor Snowden while 29 percent are against, according to a survey published on Wednesday by independent pollster Levada.

 Snowden has even received a marriage proposal from former Russian spy Anna Chapman, over Twitter, and a job offer from Russia's answer to social networking site Facebook.